FAQ: Academic Support Services

 We are able to offer virtual appointments via webchat (Google Hangouts/Meet or Zoom) or a phone call.
 To schedule a virtual appointment, visit www.uarts.edu/careerappointment.

-What is happening with the annual OppFest career fair?
+What happened to the annual OppFest career fair?

-How will I be able to finish my current internship credits?
+How will I be able to finish my current spring semester internship credits?

 Students who are currently enrolled in internships have the following options: